neely/neely.github.io/_posts/2026-06-16-testing-5-edit.md

 Edit and rename

-Load an existing post via the picker
+✅ Load an existing post via the picker

-Change the title
+✅ Change the title

-Publish
+✅ Publish

 Check GitHub _posts/ — old file gone, new file present

+   no, the test 5 and test 5 edit are both there

 If delete fails, confirm you see a red toast naming the old file

+   I don't know what a red toast naming is, but above the file there is an x that says failure. some have a green check mark.
+I can't describe well where this is. like after file name above edit window,